danhoangg/sucss-website/README.md

 python app.py
 ```

-**Remember:** 4 secrets used by the flask app is stored in the environment variables, so don't forget to set them:
+**Remember:** 4 secrets used by the flask app is stored in a .env file, so don't forget to set them:
 - FLASK_SECRET_KEY
 - JWT_SECRET_KEY
 - LOGIN_USERNAME